Easy Dark Chocolate Coconut Clusters – Low Sugar, 3 Ingredients

-Inspired by a store’s $23 lb. candy, this easy recipe for dark chocolate coconut clusters takes minutes to make at a fraction of the store price and tastes amazing.
-Find more ideas on the Quick Healthy Recipes page!
+Inspired by a candy store’s $23 lb. confection, this easy recipe for dark chocolate coconut clusters takes minutes to make at a fraction of the store price and most important, tastes amazing!

 My eyes were opened, however, during our visit to Leavenworth, Washington.
 There are lots of shops (as you can imagine) in this cute town and one afternoon we just wandered in and out of them looking for gifts.